matthewpaley/matthewpaley.github.io/index.md

 # About me

+I grew up in Cleveland, Ohio.
+I graduated from The Ohio State University in 2018, where I majored in Management Information Systems and minored in business analytics.
+In my free time, I combine my passion for sports with what I learned in school and work on sports analytics projects.

+---

 I'm currently working at DHL Supply Chain in Columbus, Ohio.
 I'm part of a small team showing the value that data science can bring to an organization.

 ---

-I grew up in Cleveland, Ohio as a huge Browns fan.
-I graduated from The Ohio State University in 2018, where I majored in Management Information Systems and minored in business analytics.
-In my free time, I combine my passion for sports with what I learned in school and work on sports analytics projects.

----

 You can view my resume [here](https://matthewpaley.github.io/resume/), and check about my different projects on my [projects page](https://matthewpaley.github.io/projects/).

-Here are a few projects that I'm proud of.
+**Here are a few projects that I'm proud of**

 {% include feature_row %}